-As early as the 1980s, ORS was recognized as a key intervention for child health when UNICEF Executive Director James Grant named ORS as one of four key interventions for improving child and infant health-others included growth monitoring, breast-feeding, and immunization (GOBI-FFF).
+As early as the 1980's, ORS was recognized as a key intervention for child health when UNICEF Executive Director James Grant named ORS as one of four key interventions for improving child and infant health-among others including growth monitoring, breastfeeding, and immunization (GOBI-FFF).
 Since the release of the WHO/UNICEF Joint Statement, zinc and ORS have been further prioritized as key interventions for decreasing under-5 mortality under additional global initiatives and frameworks.

-In 2012, WHO and UNICEF released the Joint Statement on Integrated Community Case Management (iCCM) as an equity-focused strategy to improve access to essential treatment services for children, especially in hard-to-reach areas.
+In 2012, WHO and UNICEF released the Joint Statement on Integrated Community Case Management (iCCM) as an equity-focused strategy to improve access to essential treatment services for children especially in hard-to-reach areas.
 10 To provide iCCM, community health workers (CHWs) are equipped, trained, supported, and supervised to diagnose and manage childhood illnesses.
 The joint statement highlights evidence that iCCM can improve coverage of life-saving treatments, including zinc and ORS, and outlines key components of the strategy, implementation support tools, and key indicators.

-Commodities for Women and Children (UNCoLSC) was launched by UNICEF and UNFPA as part of the Secretary General's Every Woman Every Child movement.
-UNCoLSC, co-chaired by the Governments of Norway and Nigeria, released a report that identified 13 commodities-including zinc and ORS for child health-that are often overlooked but together could save the lives of more than 6 million women and children under 5 years.
+Later that year, the UN Commission on Live-Saving Commodities for Women and Children (UNCoLSC) was launched by UNICEF and UNFPA as part of the Secretary General's Every Woman Every Child movement.
+UNCoLSC, co-chaired by the Governments of Norway and Nigeria, released a report that identified 13 commodities - including zinc and ORS for child health-that are often overlooked but together could save the lives of more than 6 million women and children under five years.
 UNCoLSC identified key, interrelated barriers that prevent access to and use of these commodities, as well as 10 time-bound recommended actions.
-For zinc and ORS, key recommendations included shaping local delivery markets, strengthening product quality, increasing supply and awareness, increasing demand and utilization, improving provider performance and accountability, and supporting product innovation.11
+For zinc and ORS, key recommendations included shaping local delivery markets, strengthening product quality, increasing supply and awareness, increasing demand and utilization, improving provider performance and accountability, and supporting product innovation.11 and 5-reducing child mortality and improving maternal health, respectively-while building new momentum beyond 2015 to end all preventable maternal and child deaths by 2030.
+One of the five key actions of A Promise Renewed is investing in high-impact solutions such as zinc and ORS.

 In June of 2012, the focus on child health was reinvigorated when nearly 180 governments and civil society organizations signed a pledge to stop women and children from dying of causes that are easily avoidable.
-Ending PreventableChild and Maternal Deaths: A Promise Renewed seeks to accelerate progress toward Millennium Development Goals 4 and 5-reducing child mortality and improving maternal health, respectively-while building new momentum beyond 2015 to end all preventable maternal and child deaths by 2030.
-One of the five key actions of A Promise Renewed is investing in high-impact solutions such as zinc and ORS.
+Ending PreventableChild and Maternal Deaths: A Promise Renewed seeks to accelerate progress toward Millennium Development Goals 4